 A few warnings before using this recipe

 I spoke with a horticulturist to ask about the safety of using this homemade weed killer.
 She said that using it in large quantities or over using it in one area can make the soil more acidic.
 This could make it difficult for good plants to grow.
+(If you’re wondering if your soil is acidic, this post tells you how to do a soil test.)
 For me personally, I have no problem if it makes my walkways acidic so nothing will grow.
 In my opinion, that is actually a benefit.
-But if you plan on using it in your garden or flower beds, be warned that using it too often can cause soil ph problems.
+But if you plan on using it in your garden or flower beds, be warned that using it too often can cause soil pH problems.

 Homemade Weed Killer Recipe-2 ways